NetOfficeFw/setup-powerpoint/README.md

 # setup-powerpoint

-> Action to setup Microsoft PowerPoint in GitHub Actions runner.
+> Action to setup Microsoft PowerPoint for Mac in GitHub Actions runner.

 ## License